CenturyLinkCloud/mdw/docs/_docs/guides/MicroservicesCookbook.md

 ---
 ### MDW Microservices

-This document contains information about creating, exposing and consuming services through a RESTFul Web Service.
-For a SOAP document-style Web Service, refer to [TomcatCookbook](../TomcatCookbook/).
+This document contains information about creating, exposing and consuming services through a RESTFul WebService.
+For a SOAP document-style WebService, refer to [TomcatCookbook](../TomcatCookbook/).

 ### Prerequisites
  - Eclipse Neon for JavaEE Developers: